Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which parties can be held liable for a defective medicinal product?

 Both the manufacturer and the marketing authorisation holder can be held liable for a defective medicinal product.
-Article 39 of Legislative Decree 219/2006 (the Medicinal Product Code) provides that merely obtaining a manufacturing licence or marketing authorisation does not exclude the manufacturer and marketing authorisation holder from liability.
+Article 39 of Legislative Decree 219/2006 (the Medicinal Product Code) provides that the manufacturing licence or marketing authorisation does not exempt the manufacturer and marketing authorisation holder from liability.

 What remedies are available to successful claimants?